martinber/noaa-apt/docs/guide.md

 - NOAA 19: 137.1MHz.

-When the satellite is passing start recording a WAV file, you should hear the sound of the demodulated FM signal.
+When the satellite starts to rise above the horizon start recording a WAV file, you should hear the sound of the demodulated FM signal.
 When finished open the WAV file on noaa-apt to decode the image.

 If using GNU/Linux, here you can see a screenshot of GQRX, things to note: